 We learned from our fieldwork and due diligence that urban and district hospitals rarely have effective phototherapy—in fact only 5% in our target areas.
 To reach the most newborns, Brilliance targets hospitals where the sickest children are referred.

 Tests at Stanford School of Medicine show Brilliance to perform on par or better than state-of-the-art phototherapy devices.

-Brilliance LEDs last 25x longer than compact fluorescent tube lights commonly used in phototherapy devices in low-resource hospitals.
-With Brilliance, hospitals can save over $200 per year on costly bulb replacements.
+Brilliance LEDs last over 60x longer than compact fluorescent lamps (CFL) commonly used in phototherapy devices.
+With Brilliance, hospitals can save over $600 USD per year by avoiding costly bulb replacements.